universalweb/Whitepaper/WhitePaper.md

 <h2 align="center">INTRODUCTION</h2>

 <h3>DEFINITIONS</h3>
-<p><b>UNIVERSAL WEB REPUBLIC (UWR)</b>: The UWR consists of the Universal Web's Government & the Universal Web itself which is the plane that all activity governed by the the Universal Web's Government resides.</p>
+<p><b>UNIVERSAL WEB REPUBLIC <small>(UWR)</small></b>: The UWR consists of the Universal Web's Government & the Universal Web itself which is the plane that all activity governed by the the Universal Web's Government resides.
+The UWR provides a democratic societal framework for the people of the Universal Web.</p>
-<p><b>UNIVERSAL WEB (UW)</b>: The UW is the Web re-imagined.
+<p><b>UNIVERSAL WEB <small>(UW)</small></b>: The UW is the Web re-imagined.
 A new Web built to in time replace to old.
-A culmination of years of Web technology evolution and all that we have learned from hindsight.</p>
+A culmination of years of Web technology evolution and all that we have learned from hindsight and where we are heading.
+The UW holds a similar centralized design as the WWW while incorporating decentralized components for each of its core functions and beyond.</p>
+<p><b>SENTIVATE <small>(SNTVT)</small></b>: Sentivate is the name of the project, initiative, and movement behind all that is the UWR.
+Sentivate consists of two primary networks the Universal Web & Viat from a development standpoint.
+It's primarily concerned with the cryptocurrency and Web aspects of the project.</p>
+<p><b>VIAT</b>: Viat is the native decentralized cryptocurrency on the UW and is tightly & efficiently integrated into the UW's core components.
+Viat also has centralized components that provide more robust features & security.
+Some of those security features are: transaction security, theft recovery, loss recovery, access recovery, wallet migration, wallet lockdown, asset lockdown, and transaction halting/cancelation/reversal.
+One of the centralized features of Viat provide cheap instant transactions.
+Viat offers deletions, blockchain compression, and updates which allows it to self-optimize over time.</p>

 <hr />